amitbhsingh/H1B_VISA/README.md

 * We will add a new column for each employment duration and processing time

 * Adjust the WAGE_UNIT_OF_PAY has different levels  'Year', 'Hour', 'Week', 'Bi-Weekly', 'Month', nan.
 And that is why we need to convert income in one standard we will try converting all in Year format
+* We are going to manually select all the categorical value and encode them to numeric form